 Having molds on your shower curtain can cause health hazards and allergies and are generally not a good sight.
 You can prevent molds by cutting your curtain to make it spread out better and dry faster so that it does not stay damp.
 You can also spray distilled vinegar on the curtain to clean mold out.

 Yes, it can.
-This happens when the steam cools, and the bathroom is not adequately dried up.
+This happens when the steam cools and the bathroom is not adequately dried up.
 The steam rests on walls and ceilings, and when it condenses, it makes the area damp, hence causing the possibility for molds to settle and grow on these surfaces.
+After long hot showers, keep the exhaust fan on for more than 10-15 minutes, and if you have a window, keep it open as well.

-There is no evidence that molds can cause cancer.
+There is no evidence that mold can cause cancer.
 Still, they pose other health risks like respiratory issues, breathing difficulties in people with asthma, allergies, and kidney lung issues for people who suffer chronic illness.
+While it may not cause cancer, it is better to remediate these ugly mold patches from your bathroom.

 Bathroom molds can prove to be a nightmare and an appalling sight for you.
 It poses health and structural threats and should never be in your bathroom.
 You may have washed it out thoroughly several times, only to find that it reappears magically.
 It is high time you hire an expert who can completely remediate mold from your bathroom.